Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 They're making him the fall guy, but they're taking care of him.

-We all know what this was.
+Basically, we all know what this was.

-If we wish to be true to a constitution that does not cede a police power to the federal government, our commerce clause's boundaries simply cannot be defined as being commensurate with national needs, or self consciously intended to let the federal government defend itself against economic forces that Congress decrees inimical or destructive of the national economy.
+If we wish to be true to a constitution that does not cede a police power to the federal government, our commerce clauses boundaries simply cannot be defined as being commensurate with national needs or self-consciously intended to let the federal government defend itself against economic forces that Congress decrees inimical or destructive of the national economy.

 Otherwise, we're going to lose the country.